bedahr/LiveTranscriber/README.md

 This project is licensed under the GNU Affaro GPL.

-Any transcriptions made with this software must be shared with the community.
+Any transcriptions made with this application must be shared with the community.